Engineer-Led Linux & cPanel OperationsDallas InfrastructureWorldwide Support

 • Everything in Growth Desk

-• Deeper white-label communication support
+• Deeper white-label communication and issue ownership

 • Higher response priority for client-facing tickets

-• Limited Level 2 and selective Level 3 support
+• Limited L2 and selective L3 assistance

-• Minor server-side troubleshooting for controlled issues
+• Minor controlled server-side troubleshooting

 • Up to 30 support tickets/month